Frederick Francis IV: Early life

-Born on 9 April 1882, Duke Frederick Francis IV was the son of Frederick Francis III, Grand Duke of Mecklenburg-Schwerin, then hereditary Grand duke, and Grand Duchess Anastasia Mikhailovna of Russia.
+Born on 9 April 1882, Duke Frederick Francis IV was the son of Frederick Francis, then the hereditary grand duke of Mecklenburg-Schwerin, and Grand Duchess Anastasia Mikhailovna of Russia.
 He was born in Palermo, Sicily at Villa Belmonte where his parents were staying to alleviate the faltering health of the hereditary Grand duke.
 Frederick Francis's father suffered from a weak heart, chronic asthma, and acute eczema and had to live part of the year away from Mecklenburg in a warmer climate.
 Frederick Francis's mother, raised in the splendor of the Russian imperial court and the Orthodox church, never got used to the provincial austerity of the Lutheran court of Schwerin, preferring to live abroad.

-Frederick Francis was one year old when he became the hereditary grand duke of Mecklenburg-Schwerin at the death of his grandfather Frederick Francis II, Grand Duke of Mecklenburg-Schwerin on 15 April 1883.
+Frederick Francis was one year old when he became the hereditary grand duke of Mecklenburg-Schwerin at the death of his grandfather Grand Duke Frederick Francis II on 15 April 1883.
 Frederick Francis IV had an older sister, Alexandrine and a younger one, Cecilie.
 The three children were raised with simplicity and a lot of freedom by royal standards.
 Theirs was a polyglot household.
 The three siblings, who would remain very close throughout their lives, learned English, French, German and Russian.
 The family spent only half of the year in Schwerin during the summer months.
 They stayed as little time as possible in Schwerin Castle surrounded by a lake, preferring Gelbensande, a hunting lodge near Rostock and the Baltic Sea.
 There, the family led the simple life they preferred.
 Friederich Franz III spent most his time hunting, while Anastasia and the children rode or drove out, visited local people or enjoyed the beach and the surrounding forest.
 Every year from November until May, they lived in Villa Welden in Cannes where they sailed with their father and swam in the Mediterranean.
 On their journey back to Germany they stopped in Paris.